21 Mar

 How you report and pay VAT in the construction industry is changing from 1 October 2019.
 Find out what you need to do to prepare.

-You may not have charges on VAT on some types of work if it meets certain conditions, including:
+You may not have charges on VAT on some types of work if it meets certain conditions, including: building a new house or flat work for disabled people in their home There’s a separate guide on VAT refunds if you’re building your own home.

 You will not be charged VAT on labour or building materials for work you do on a new house or flat.